skpk24/Software-Design-and-Architecture/Design-Principles.md

 ## DIP (Dependency Inversion Principle)

-Depend on abstractions, not on concretions OR High level module should not depend on low leve modules, both should depend on common abstraction layer.
+Depend on abstractions, not on concretions OR High level module should not depend on low level modules, both should depend on common abstraction layer.

 Example : [here](./solid-principles/DependencyInversionPrinciple)